TuanBew/Computer-Shop-ecommerce/README.md

 # Computer Shop E-commerce Application

+This is a final project for an academic semister
 A full-stack e-commerce application for selling computers and accessories, featuring user authentication, product management, shopping cart, payment processing, and an AI-powered chatbot for customer support.

 ## Technologies Used